-The default states of many of the MC33926 logic input pins requires that many external connections be made to use this motor driver.
-To reduce the number of necessary external connections, the board has five default-overriding jumpers.
-All of the default-overriding jumpers are tied to VDD, except the D1 jumper, which is tied to GND.
-All VDD jumper pads are circles; the ground jumper pad is square.
+The default states of many of the MC33926 logic input pins requires that many external connections be made to use this board.
+To reduce the number of necessary external connections, the board has seven default-overriding jumpers.
+All of the default-overriding jumpers are tied to VDD, except the D1 jumpers, which are tied to GND.
+All VDD jumper pads are circles; the ground jumper pads are square.
+Note that the board has only one invert, slew, and enable pin; each of these three pins affects both motor drivers.